-In the last two months, I've had three customers whose properties were flooded as a result of plumbing issues.
+In the last two months, I’ve had multiple customers whose homes were flooded due to defective water lines.

-Overall, the cost of cleaning, repairs, and refurbishment was well over $4,000.
+Overall, the cost of repairing, cleaning and restoration was well over $4,500.

-However, all three cases could've been avoided if they had installed the Flo by Moen which costs $500.
+Furthermore, all of these cases could’ve been minimized if they had a Moen Flo device installed which costs $500.